 You earn 2% cash back automatically at restaurants and gas stations every quarter on up to $1,000 in purchases.
 This is a good option for students who spend the majority of their cash eating out or filling up their gas tank.
 More and more students are attending “commuter” schools or technical colleges and living off campus.
-If you know your main spend is in these categories, it’s nice to know you’re getting double the rewards without having to look at rotating categories.
+If you know most of your spending will fall into these categories, it will be nice to receive double the rewards without having to keep track of rotating categories.

 Pay Fewer Fees

 Discover it® chrome for Students has no annual fee, no late fee on your first late payment, no overlimit fee, and no foreign transaction fee*.
 This would be a great option if you plan on studying abroad or travelling.

 The Discover it® chrome for Students card also offers an 0% introductory APR on purchases for 6 months, and your APR won’t go up if you pay late.
 Even though you should establish a track record of paying on time, error forgiveness is helpful when mistakes happen.
 Plus, having the six months interest-free will allow you to adjust to owning a credit card.

 Discover it® chrome Advantages

 Like the Discover it® for Students card, this card provides a free FICO® Credit Score online and on every monthly statement so you can track your score’s progress and better understand your own credit.
 You can read more about understanding your FICO score here.

 The Discover it® chrome for Students card also has free text alerts that can remind you when your payment is due and a free mobile app that helps you stay on top of your account anywhere, any time.
 In addition, Discover offers 24/7 U.S.-based customer service so you can get help whenever you need it.
 This is a great feature for students, especially if they are new credit card holders and require additional help.

 It’s also easy to get approved for this card as long as you provide proof of income or a parent co-signs.

 Discover it® for Students vs. Discover it® chrome for Students